 While a great deal of collaboration exists among investigators in all disciplines, there are five major research programs at Roswell Park, each with well-defined missions, themes, goals, and investigative mechanisms.
 These programs also incorporate the expertise of clinical researchers within the departments of medicine, surgery, radiation medicine and pathology and the subspecialty services.

-In addition to these key research focused programs, Roswell Park staff participate in several Disease-site Research Groups.
+In addition to these key research focused programs, Roswell Park staff participate in several Translational Research Groups.
 These include:

 - Head & Neck